 The Lehigh Gorge was once lush with white pines and hemlock trees.
 These forests were clear cut for their wood, but also the tannin in the hemlock which was used to tan leather.
 The Lehigh Tannery, built in the mid 1850s, used the tannin to tan hides.
 The denuded forests eroded and the tannin from the discharge of the tanning tanks as well as the fallen hemlocks turned the Lehigh River black.
 Lehigh Tannery became the second largest tannery in the United States by 1860.
 By 1875 most of the saleable timber had been clear-cut, with thousands of acres of dried treetops and other wooden debris left on the ground.
 That same year a spark from a passing coal- fired steam locomotive ignited a massive forest fire that burned the debris, the remaining standing timber, the sawmills, and their lumber stockpiles.
 This forest fire ended the lumber era in the Lehigh Gorge.

-Asa Packer was born in Mystic, Conneticut in 1805 and worked as a carpenter's apprentice and carpenter in NYC and PA.
+Asa Packer was born in Mystic, Conneticut in 1805 and worked as a carpenter's apprentice and carpenter in NYC and Pennsylvania.
 In 1833, Packer settled in Mauch Chunk, where he became the owner of a canal boat that carried coal to Philadelphia.
 Packer then established the firm of A & R W Packer, which built canal boats and locks for the Lehigh Coal and Navigation Co.
 He urged the LCNC to build a steam railway as a coal carrier, but the project was not considered feasible at the time.
 In 1851 he became the majority stock holder of the Delaware, Lehigh, Schuylkill & Susquehanna Railroad Co., which become the Lehigh Valley Railroad Co. in January of 1853.
 Between November 1852 and September 1855 a railway line was built for the company, largely by Packer 's personal credit, from Mauch Chunk to Easton.
 He built railways connecting the main line with coal mines in Luzerne and Schuylkill counties.

 A naturalist and painter who visited the Lehigh Gorge in 1829 and spent a month painting the birds of the area.
 He could tell that the untouched beauty of the area would not stay that way as evidence of the lumber industry was obviously creeping in.